tewarid/dotnet-tools/README.md

 #### ICMP Tool
 Interactive client that uses raw sockets to send and receive ICMP messages.
 Requires admin privilege.

+#### Route Tool
+Interactive client to add, view, and delete IP v4 routes on Windows.
+Requires PowerShell, which is available by default on Windows 7 and beyond.
+Requires admin privilege.

 #### Serial Tool
 Interactive client that may be used to open a serial port, and send and receive data.